Ways to Give

 Different from other trusts in that Methodist University receives annual income for a specific period, after which assets return to donor or, in most instances, to a child or family member in next generation.

-(IMPORTANT: DONOR SHOULD ALWAYS CONFER WITH ATTORNEY AND/OR FINANCIAL ADVISOR BEFORE ESTABLISHING TRUST.
-METHODIST UNIVERSITY'S PLANNED GIVING COUNCIL ALSO HAS EXPERTISE IN THESE GIFT ARRANGEMENTS.
-ALL WILL EXCERCISE CONFIDENTIALITY IN DISCUSSING OPPORTUNITIES, TAX BENEFITS AND OTHER ISSUES.)
+(IMPORTANT: DONOR SHOULD ALWAYS CONFER WITH ATTORNEY AND/OR FINANCIAL ADVISOR BEFORE ESTABLISHING A TRUST.
+METHODIST UNIVERSITY'S PLANNED GIVING COUNSEL ALSO HAS EXPERTISE IN THESE GIFT ARRANGEMENTS.
+ALL WILL EXERCISE CONFIDENTIALITY IN DISCUSSING OPPORTUNITIES, TAX BENEFITS AND OTHER ISSUES.)

 3. Life Insurance